Technische-Natuurkunde-HvA/inverted-pendulum-team-3/progress/weekly-progress.md

 Like mentioned above we made a flowchart (FlowChartV1.jpeg).
-We also made a video to demonstrate the change of output (V1.mp4)
+We also made a video to demonstrate the change of output (V1.mp4) we also made an outputresponsegraph both with the frequency and rpm. we set everything between -55 and 55 to 0 because the engine doesnt have enough power to spin it but it still had momentum.

 ## 4. Measurement protocol